 The purpose of this paper is to survey mean-variance efficiency tests, with an emphasis on methodology rather than empirical findings, and paying more attention to some recent contributions and their econometric subtleties.
 In this sense, it complements previous surveys by Shanken (1996), Campbell, Lo and MacKinlay (1997) and Cochrane (2001).

-In order to accommodate most of the literature, in what follows I shall consider \mathbf{r}{1t} as a vector of N_1 asset returns, so that the null hypothesis should be understood as saying that some portfolio of the N_1 elements in \mathbf{r}{1t} lies on the efficient part of the mean-variance frontier spanned by \mathbf{r}{1t} and \mathbf{r}{2t} .
+In order to accommodate most of the literature, in what follows I shall often work with the vector \mathbf{r}{1t} , so that the null hypothesis should be understood as saying that some portfolio of the N_1 elements in \mathbf{r}{1t} lies on the efficient part of the mean-variance frontier spanned by \mathbf{r}{1t} and \mathbf{r}{2t} .1

 The rest of the paper is organised as follows.
 I introduce the theoretical set up in section 2, review the original tests in section 3, and analyse the effects of the number of assets and portfolio composition on test power in section 4.
-Then I discuss asymptotically equivalent tests based on mean representing portfolios and Hansen-Jagannathan frontiers in section 5, and study the trade-offs between efficiency and robustness of using parametric and semiparametric likelihood procedures that assume either elliptical innovations or elliptical returns in section 6.
+Then I discuss asymptotically equivalent tests based on portfolio weights in section 5, and study the trade-offs between efficiency and robustness of using parametric and semiparametric likelihood procedures that assume either elliptical innovations or elliptical returns in section 6.
 After reviewing finite sample tests in section 7, I conclude with a discussion of mean-variance-skewness efficiency and spanning tests in section 8.
-Finally, I briefly mention some related topics and suggestions for future work in section 9.
+Finally, I mention some related topics and suggestions for future work in section 9.
 Proofs of the few formal results that I present can be found in the original references.